 Clean the glass surface with warm water after sanding it.

 3. Apply Chalk Paint

-Also, since glass is non-porous, the paint won’t penetrate its surface and will start to dry immediately.
-This means chalk paint will dry faster on glass than on any other surface.
-That’s because its solvent (water) starts to evaporate immediately after you apply it.
+Glass is non-porous so paint won’t penetrate its surface deep and will start to dry immediately.
+Chalk paint will dry faster on glass than on other surfaces as the paint solvent starts to evaporate immediately after you apply it.